How to improve spelling skills

 Spelling is one of those skills that a lot of people find challenging to master.
 This is particularly true if English isn’t your first language.
 One of the main reasons spelling is so hard to learn is that English is a highly irregular language.
 It has borrowed words from many other tongues and anglicized their spelling in an inconsistent way.

 Spelling rules such as “i before e except after c” do exist in English, as in the words receive and receipt.
 But there are also plenty of exceptions to these rules, such as in species and science.
-Moreover, knowing a rule doesn’t always mean you can operationalize it in an automatic fashion when you need to write words quickly and accurately, for example during interviews, sales-meetings or timed assessments.
+Moreover, knowing a rule doesn’t always mean you can operationalize it in an automatic fashion when you need to write words quickly and accurately, for example during an online work chat or timed quiz.

 Thankfully, spell-check, auto-correct and auto-complete exist to provide technology users with plenty of assistance in writing and to catch mistakes before they become a printed typo.
 Yet there are still reasons you may want to improve your spelling skills in English.
 For example, if you have children who are learning how to read and write at school, you’ll want to be able to help them study for spelling quizzes and proofread their writing.
 It’s also great to be able to answer their questions without having to look a word up in the dictionary every time.